AnkurLohachab/LAB_DEMO/README.md

 Open → Claimed → Submitted → Completed (or Cancelled)

 ### 4. EscrowManager
-Advanced escrow system with dispute resolution features (not currently integrated in frontend).
+Escrow system with dispute resolution features (not currently integrated in frontend).

 ---